 Notwithstanding the synergies mentioned above, companies may encounter unnecessary antitrust scrutiny that they may not have experienced when MOFCOM, the NDRC and SAIC functioned independently of each other.
 Since the AML came into effect in 2008, M&A parties have made their merger filings to only MOFCOM.
 This presented little risk of disclosure of business practices to review by the NDRC or SAIC.
 The separation of the three authorities provided a layer of protection or immunity for confidential information.

 With the new structure, companies should assume that materials contained in future merger filings may be readily shared among staff within SAMR having responsibility for non-merger enforcement.
 A merger investigation could lead to antitrust investigations involving non-merger issues.
 This is similar to what companies face today when filing merger notifications in the EU, US and other jurisdictions.

 It is unknown how this might impact merger reviews.
 It is conceivable that, in such a case, a merger filing may be further delayed or even halted by a non-merger anticompetitive issue.

 Enforcement Power Shifts to SAIC Leadership

-Also to be monitored is how SAMS will use its newly consolidated powers in determining fines for violations of the AML.
+Also to be monitored is how SAMR will use its newly consolidated powers in determining fines for violations of the AML.
 The NDRC has been well recognized as the most aggressive antitrust enforcer in China.
 One example of its comparatively aggressive posture was the agency's record breaking fine (approximately USD 975 million) against Qualcomm in 2015.
-It is possible that SAMS may bring a similar approach to the next NDRC with even more power and resources for antitrust scrutiny.
+It is possible that SAMR may bring a similar approach to the next NDRC with even more power and resources for antitrust scrutiny.